marcermarc/DockerMinecraftHelper/README.md

   - %executable% -> the complete path to the executable (MCDIR + MCEXECUTABLE)
   - %minram% -> the value of MINRAM
   - %maxram% -> the value of MAXRAM
+- RESTARTCRON: Restarts the server with the defined cron. ([definition](https://www.unix.com/man-page/linux/5/crontab/)) Default deactivated => no auto restart.
 - RESTARTINTERVAL: Restarts the server in the given time in minutes.
-Default deactivated => no autorestart.
+Only used when restart cron not active.
+Default deactivated => no auto restart.
 - STOPTIMEOUT: A time in seconds.
-After a stop signal the programm waits max this time before hard killing minecraft.
+After a stop signal the program waits max this time before hard killing minecraft.
   Default: 60
 - VERSION: The minecraft version to download.
-Defualt not set, so latest available will be used.
+Default not set, so latest available will be used.
 - SUBVERSION: The specific version to download.
 Usable at following types:
   - FORGE: The forge version.
 E.g. '34.1.25'
   - FABRIC: The fabric version.
 E.g. '0.10.3+build.211'